 ~ Tony McQuail, CFSC Reconciliation Fund donor

-Individuals can donate to the fund however and whenever led: in the form of one-time donations, a monthly contribution, or as a percentage of their annual income.
+You can donate to the fund however and whenever you’re led: in the form of one-time donations, a monthly contribution, or as a percentage of your annual income.

-2019 – Haida Youth to attend the UN Permanent Forum on Indigenous Issues
+Haida Youth at the UN Permanent Forum on Indigenous Issues (2019)

 An Indigenous teenager from Haida Gwaii, Haana Edenshaw, received a grant from the Reconciliation Fund to attend the UN Permanent Forum on Indigenous Issues in New York in order to learn and participate in the international mechanism.
 She joined CFSC’s delegation and made a number of speeches and presentations.
 See Haana’s speech made entirely in her Haida language.